galaxyproject/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 Nevertheless, the chosen diversity of sample will allow you to explore the basics of a preprocessing workflow.

-We chose a subset of 12 samples, composed of 6 biological samples, 3 quality-control pooled samples ('QC pools' - mix of all biological samples) and 3 blank samples ('blanks' - injection solvent).
+We chose a subset of 12 samples, composed of 6 biological samples, 3 quality-control pooled samples ('QC pools' - mix of all biological samples) and 3 blank samples ('blanks' - solvent injection).

 To analyze these data, we will then follow a Galaxy workflow developed by the [Wokflow4metabolomics group](http://workflow4metabolomics.org/) ({% cite Giacomoni2014 %}, {% cite Guitton2017 %}).